Forget the Guesswork

 The changing track of sunlight in your garden allows you to create a seemingly whole new garden in autumn.
 Mix mums with other fall annuals and perennials, like autumn sage, aster, ornamental kale or cabbage, pansies, and moss verbena.
 Keep the fundamentals of color and design in mind when planting your fall garden.

-Autumn sage is a great choice for warmer climates and will produce blooms through summer and fall.
+Autumn sage is a great choice for warmer climates, producing blooms through summer and fall.
 The vibrant red, pink, and white flowers attract hummingbirds and stand out against their backdrop of dark green leaves.
-Harsh winters will freeze the plant, but with proper care, autumn sage will resurface come spring.
+Harsh winters freeze the plant, but with proper care, autumn sage resurface come spring.

 A wide variety of delicately flowered asters are available throughout the fall in shades of white, purple, pink, lavender, and red.
 They do best in moist, well-drained soil with full sun to light shade.
 When planting asters, keep in mind they form bushy clumps and should be spaced at least 18 inches apart.
-Pinch back the tops about six to eight inches, before mid-July, to promote plenty of blooming in the fall.
+Pinch back the tops about 6 - 8 inches, before mid-July, to promote plenty of blooming in the fall.

 Ornamental kale or cabbage sports a multicolored ruffle of leaves that tolerate cold weather quite well.
-Plant these fall bloomers in August or early September so they can become established before the temperature begins to cool too much.
-Several frosts will actually enhance their colorful pigmentations — this makes them great additions to outdoor flower beds and pots.
+Plant these fall bloomers in August or early September to become established before the temperature begins to cool too much.
+Several frosts actually enhance their colorful pigmentations — this makes them great additions to outdoor flower beds and pots.
 Ornamental kale prefers moderately moist, rich soil in a sunny spot.

 Like mums, pansies are another popular fall flower choice.
 These fall annuals are perfect for plant beds, borders, containers, and large groupings of fall flowers.
 Pansies come in an array of color combinations, including yellows, purples, blues, and oranges.
 Grow pansies in full sun to part shade and plant them in rich, moist soil.
-Your pansies will last from early autumn all the way through early spring.
+Pansies last from early autumn all the way through early spring.